 I wrote a much more detailed review of the Propur filter, which you can read here.

 Access the Propur independent lab test reports here.

 The Alexapure Pro is another gravity filter system that's similar to Berkey and Propur.
 It's less expensive, though.

 The main part is stainless steel, and it has a plastic spigot.

 Alexapure comes with a single carbon block filter encased in a hybrid ceramic shell.
 You can add more filters for a faster flow, if you like.

 The filter element is made in the US, and the housing is made in India.
-As far as I can tell, the product is manufactured by a company called My Patriot Supply, located in Sandpoint, Idaho.
+It's manufactured by an American company called Alexapure and is sold through several online retailers.

 According to the lab test results, the Alexapure is pretty much on par with Berkey and Propur.
 It does a great job removing most contaminants, including fluoride and radioactive substances.

 It's a bit weak in lead reduction, though - only 96.4%.
 That doesn't seem too bad, but keep in mind that, according to the EPA, there is no safe level of lead in drinking water.
 That's because lead bioaccumulates in the body.

 And this is the main reason why I rated Alexapure a little lower than Berkey and Propur.